 The cottage has recently been refurbished and newly furnished with excellent quality furniture, decorated with lovely colour schemes and wooden floors throughout.
 This is an ideal base for exploring the Abergavenny area, east of Brecon Beacons National National Park; also the Brecon and Monmouthshire Canal and other places of interest around the Blorenge Mountain including the World Heritage site at Bleanavaon and Big Pit mining museum.

-Sleeps 2, 1 bedroom.
-A very newly converted cottage, in the grounds of the owners' house - a very comfortable and quiet retreat for 2 people.
+Sleeps 4 in 2 bedroom: A recently converted cottage, in the grounds of the owners' house - a very comfortable and quiet retreat.

 Furnished to a very high standard, the open plan kitchen/ living/dining room is very spacious, light and airy with picture windows and views to the hills beyond.
 There are two comfy sofas, one is a sofa-bed and a dining table and chairs for four, a featured electric flame effect stove and Freeview TV with DVD player.

 The kitchen is extremely well equipped with electric oven and hob, fridge, microwave, plenty of work and storage space.
 A separate utility room has another sink, a washing machine, dishwasher and freezer and room for hanging walking gear etc.

 Bedroom 1: double room has windows with wonderful views on both sides, a comfortable new double bed, quality coordinated bedlinen.

 Two bathrooms, one with a shower cubicle with electric shower, toilet and handbasin.